bthealthcare/healthcare-subnet/README.md

 ### Running validator
 Validators play a pivotal role in evaluating miner's models by periodically sending diverse images for assessment.
 They meticulously score miners based on their responses, contributing to the ongoing refinement of models and ensuring the highest standards of performance and accuracy in our collaborative network.

-#### Asking demon(discord) to provide the dataset
-Validators are kindly encouraged to request the dataset from Demon (Discord username) before initiating the process.
-Please feel free to establish communication with the subnet owner and inquire if they would be willing to provide the dataset.

 #### Run the validator
 ```bash
 # To run the validator